Place

 Old-Growth Forest Hike Stop 5 - Characteristics of Old Trees

 This large chestnut oak is over 160 years old and provides an example of some of the unique physical characteristics trees develop in older age.
-By looking around the entire trunk, you will notice some parts of the tree’s bark is very thick-plated and blocky while some areas of bark are flat.
-Many older trees will have a mix of balding and protruding bark patterns up and down the entire trunk and the bark on old-growth trees can be strikingly different in appearance compared to younger trees of the same species.
-Old-growth trees also have very little stem taper, with minimal change in diameter from the base of the tree to the top near the crown.
+By looking around the entire trunk, you will notice some parts of the tree’s bark are thick-plated and blocky while some areas of bark are flat.
+Many older trees will have a mix of balding and protruding bark patterns up and down the entire trunk.
+Bark on old trees can also be strikingly different in appearance compared to younger trees of the same species.
+Old trees also have very little stem taper, with minimal change in diameter from the base of the tree to the top near the crown.

-Perhaps the best clue to determine if a tree is old-growth lies within the branches and the crown.
-Older trees usually have only a few large diameter branches that are high up into the crown, resembling a stalk of celery that has only a few leaves at the top of the tall stem.
-The branches are twisted and gnarled from decades of withstanding harsh winds and continuously reaching through the canopy attempting to capture available sunlight.
+Perhaps the best clue to determine if a tree is old lies within the branches and the crown.
+Lower branches are absent, indicating the tree grew in a closed-canopy forest where lower branches wouldn’t be useful to capture sunlight.
+Older trees usually have only a few large diameter branches that are high up into the crown, resembling a stalk of celery that only has leaves at the top of the tall stem.
+The upper branches are twisted and gnarled from decades of withstanding harsh winds and continuously reaching through the canopy attempting to capture available sunlight.

 New River Gorge National Park & Preserve